 Hieu did not look at Larry, nor did he feel the need to, and simply shrugged his shoulders.
 “She’s lying.”

+Larry left.
+Lafayette left.
 Back in his own office, Hieu dropped the Doyle file on the pile.
 He saw a princely face and perfect teeth in the reflection of his cell phone and punched his wife’s number.
 She got a call every day at approximately the same time, circumstances permitting, which was standard procedure even before her present condition.
-They, no he, hoped for a boy.
+They, no, he hoped for a boy.

 Just after 4 PM, he heard a call over the radio about a domestic dispute at 4 Sea Cliff Avenue, the Doyle home.
 Larry came running in and said, “Let’s go.”